rjensen96/gator-grids/README.md

 ## Meet your friendly aggre-gator!

-Gator Grids helps you sum up your data exactly the way you want - without writing formulas.
+Gator Grids is an Excel add-in that helps you sum your data exactly the way you want - without writing formulas.

 Connect to a table in your Excel workbook and assign filters to rows and columns.
 In cells where those filters intersect, you get data!